iammowgoud/Peak-Detection-Visualization/README.md

   * Make it pretty.
 UX is minimal and very basic now.
   * Improve copy. e.g: Initial load should show 'Connecting' instead of the negative 'Disconnected'
 * This project is designed to work with a stateful WebSockets API assuming a live streaming scenario.
 Could also make it support batch streaming REST with a periodic `setInterval`.
-* Add JSDoc documentation
-  * Last thing to do.